-- Pinch/expand enables or disables scaling. - 3-finger swipe up/down goes to the previous/next Organizer item. - 3-finger swipe left/right goes backwards/forwards in history.
+- Smart Zoom (if enabled in System Settings > Mouse/Trackpad) allows you to double-tap to zoom and restore.
+This can be customized via advanced settings. - Pinch/expand enables or disables scaling. - 3-finger swipe up/down goes to the previous/next Organizer item. - 3-finger swipe left/right goes backwards/forwards in history.

-Note that you'll need to make a change in System Preferences > Trackpad > More Gestures so that Curio can actually receive 3-finger swipes, otherwise the Mac's system receives them instead.
+Note that you'll need to make a change in System Settings > Trackpad > More Gestures so that Curio can actually receive 3-finger swipes, otherwise the Mac's system receives them instead.